 About the Family...

 Hi everyone!
-My name is Ashley and to put it simple I would have to say that I am a fiber fanatic!
+My name is Ashley and to put it simple I would have to say that I am a fiber fanatic and animal lover!
 When I was only 7 years-old, my Nana taught me how to knit when I picked up a set of her needles as I was watching my morning cartoons and from that moment, I was hooked!
 From there, I joined the 4-H program when I was 12 and became involved in a multiple of clubs.
-While I was at the PA State Farm Show that same year, I saw a lady spinning off of an Angora Rabbit and knew that was the breed for me.
+While I was at the PA State Farm Show that same year, I saw a lady spinning from an Angora Rabbit and knew that was the breed for me.
 At first, my plan was to just have one Angora rabbit and raise him for wool, as I am very much interested in the fiber arts.
 Turns out angoras are like Lay’s Potato Chips...”You can’t just have one bunny!”
 Before I knew it, I was introduced to the amazing world of rabbits and have been heartily involved ever since!
-Currently, I raise Angora Rabbits, Leicester Longwool Sheep, and drive my miniature horse named Bumble!
+Currently, my husband, Matt, and I all raise and show Angora Rabbits together.
+We also raise sheep and drive our miniature horse’s named Bumble and Journey!
 I do strive for quality in my animals and work diligently to keep a disease-free environment.
 I have been fortunate enough to receive a degree from Delaware Valley College in AgriBusiness all while doing what I love!
-Today, I am working at Knitters Dream, our family yarn shop, an active 4-H Volunteer, as well as managing the processing that goes on at Blue Mountain Fiber Mill!
+Today, I enjoy managing our fiber processing mill and helping with the other avenues of our farm, especially the honeybees and lavender!
 I am so thankful for the opportunities I've had and look forward to what the future holds!